Holding meetings

 • Details of any conflict of interests disclosed during the financial year.
 This must include a brief summary of the matters, or types of matters, to which those disclosures relate.

-At the AGM it’s also common to elect officers and it can be a good time to approve any necessary constitution amendments.
+At the AGM it’s also common to elect officers and it can be a good time to vote on changes, like amending your society's constitution.

 Your society must keep minutes of each AGM.